-Major cruise lines have jumped onboard this special class especially within the last decade.
+Major cruise lines have jumped onboard this special class, especially within the last decade.
 It's easy to see why it's attractive.
-It offers cruisers upgraded service and exclusive access, while also being able to enjoy the ship's entertainment, dining,g and amenities with the rest of the ship's passengers.
+It offers cruisers upgraded service and exclusive access while also enjoying the ship's entertainment, dining,g and amenities with the rest of the ship's passengers.

 If you want to feel like a bigger fish in the pond of people onboard, or if you want to experience more privacy and service than the average cruisers onboard, ship-within-a-ship options are for you.